**Featured on French Marie Claire website!**

 I washed and dried all of the vases and jars.
 (TIP: Washing alone didn’t completely remove the residue that the labels left behind.
 Some cooking oil and a sponge scrubber does a good job removing this residue.)

 All I needed to get started on my project was some enamel paint made especially for glass.
-I already had two small jars of turquoise paint on hand, but I suggest heading over to Amazon for your paint (a little goes a long way).
+I already had two small jars of turquoise paint on hand.

 The painting process was surprisingly quick and easy.
 All you have to do is pour some of the enamel paint into the jar and slowly twirl it around until the entire insides are fully coated.
 Once coated, dump the remaing paint into the next jar until you have painted the insides of every jar.
 Then all that you have left to do is let the paint dry, which takes about two days.